 Now in fairness Emerson is a manipulative devil who comes up with various tactics for dealing with problems which threaten to spoil his plans.
 At the same time Carmen and her daughter aren't your typical naive victims who do stupid things.
 And on top of that you have Dina Meyer as a detective who can sense that Emerson isn't as he seems and as such brings a nice level of suspicion to her part in the movie.
-In truth it is simply down to the fact that the characters in "Girlfriend Killer" are not stupid which helps to stop the predictability of an obsessed man storyline making this just another obsessed thriller.
+In truth it is down to the fact that the characters in "Girlfriend Killer" are not the usual stupid kind which helps to stop the predictability of an obsessed man storyline making this just another obsessed thriller.

 What this all boils down to is that whilst "Girlfriend Killer" isn't anything special it is still entertaining as it benefits from reasonable characters which are nicely played by a cast of familiar faces.